Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 ### Add an attribute to the set

 Add a new attribute to an attribute set to define any further specifications.
-In the *DataHub* module all available attributes can be added to the different attribute sets.
+In the *DataHub* module, all available attributes can be added to the different attribute sets.

 #### Prerequisites